Description of Honors Coursework

 - Students can have the opportunity to work on long-term scholarship projects, which can lead into capping coursework or the Honors Thesis Project.

 - The Honors-by-Contract course can attach to a 300- or 400-level course

 The Culminating Experience: Research Requirements

 The Honors Senior Seminar will serve as the final course in the Honors curriculum.
-An important element to any program is the conclusive experience.
-An Honors Program is no different.
+An important element to any program is the conclusive experience, and the Honors Program is no different.
 Honors students will enroll in an advanced seminar as their final requirement for completing the Honors Program, and it will bring their experience in liberal/core studies full circle.
-This culminating Honors course aims to make sense of the Honors students' years at Marist College through reading and discussion.
+This culminating Honors course aims to make sense of the Honors students’ years at Marist through both reading and discussion.

-During the semester, students will meet to discuss analytically a variety of essays that reflect on the purpose of higher education and what our place is in it, and how we define "a meaningful life."
-The academic culture is ambiguous and complex, and students can be left wondering why they went through this process and what they have gained from it.
+During the semester, students will meet to analyze and discuss a variety of essays reflecting the purpose of higher education, what our place in it is, and how we define “a meaningful life.”
+The academic culture is ambiguous and complex, and students can be left wondering both why they went through this process and what they have gained from it.
 Students will look critically at the values we assign to a complete and fulfilled life and how various thinkers, past and present, have reflected on this topic.

 The final project in this course will be to write and offer a “Last Lecture” that expresses how a student makes sense of his or her educational experience.